justinrubek/reform/README.md

 Forms will be designed and then injected into an existing page or even multiple existing pages.
 Filling out the form will drop the data into a database using JSON.

-Currently there is only ui support for creation and use of user accounts as well as the start of form building
+Currently there is only UI support for creation and use of user accounts as well as the start of form building

 ## Dependencies
 * cargo - a nightly version (may be easiest to use [rustup](https://github.com/rust-lang/rustup#installation))